 Elmer’s Bottle Tree Ranch is a perfect example of why I started this blog.
-It encompasses one mans’ passion for creating something unique which lead to my passion for finding, documenting and photographing these things for others to enjoy.
+The ranch encompasses one man’s passion for creating and sharing something unique, which lead to my passion for finding, documenting, and photographing these things for others to enjoy.

 - Open sunrise to sunset